apache/kibble-1/docs/source/managing.rst

 Twitter
    This is a Twitter account.
 Currently not much done there.
 WIP.

+Jenkins CI
+   This is a Jenkins CI instance.
+One URL is required, and all sources will be scanned.

+Buildbot CI
+   This is a Buildbot instance.
+One URL is required, and all sources will be scanned in one go.

 Once you have added the resource URLs you wish to analyse, you can obtain data by following the instructions in the chapter